Canada’s former top soldier pleads guilty to obstruction of justice

 Canada’s military, rocked by abuse crisis, loses power to investigate and prosecute sex misconduct cases

-The federal government said in November that allegations of sexual misconduct in the Canadian Armed Forces would be investigated and prosecuted by civilian authorities, after Arbour made the recommendation in an interim report.
+The federal government, acting on an interim recommendation from Arbour, said in November that allegations of sexual misconduct in the Canadian Armed Forces would be investigated and prosecuted by civilian authorities.

 In a briefing with reporters Wednesday, military officials said they could not provide data on how many cases have been referred to civilian authorities since November.